Castaway on the Moon: Plot development

 The two Kims in the film communicate with English since the director wanted to reflect that they are different from the mainstream society that they are part of which use Korean and the isolates would have their own symbols rather than language.

-Casting and Filming
+Casting and filming

 Actress Jung Ryeo-won said the favorite parts of the scenario were her character's scar on her forehead since she thought she would never do such makeup ever again on her career and the theme of hope.
 She also addressed the challenges while playing her character in the film because she felt lonely while filming most of her scenes alone.
-Actor Jung Jae-young had to lose 7kgs for three months and did not trim his fingernails and toe nails and cut his hair to portray the look of a person who drifted to an uninhabited island.
-The film was abled to only film the beach scenes in Bamseom since it was a nature reserve and the forest scenes were filmed in Chungju and Changwon.
+Actor Jung Jae-young had to lose 7 kg for three months and did not trim his fingernails and toe nails and cut his hair to portray the look of a person who drifted to an uninhabited island.
+They could only film the beach scenes in Bamseom since it was a nature reserve, so the forest scenes were filmed in Chungju and Changwon.
 The film was the first to film in Bamseom and the filming was specially authorized by the Seoul authorities.